Kiddobloom Stainless Steel Utensil Set

 food pusher / butter spreader

-A 5-piece toddler flatware set - two spoons, two forks, and a food pusher/butter spreader - each stamped from a single piece of #304 (18/8) stainless steel with toddler-scaled handles.
+A 5-piece toddler flatware set - two spoons, two forks, and a food pusher/butter spreader - with toddler-scaled handles.
 Sold in several "models" (Frog, Fire Truck, Airplane, Education) that differ only in the shape embossed into the handle; the material is identical across them.
-Marketed explicitly as containing no plastic, no coating, and no paint, and independently tested for lead, sharp edges, and small-parts compliance (CPSIA, EN 14372).
+Independently tested for sharp edges and small-parts compliance (CPSIA, EN 14372).

 Pros